Table of Contents[Hide][Show]

 Then take a moment to light some incense and pay your respects at the temple.
 And don’t miss the Five-Story Pagoda that stands next to Senso-ji.
 Finally walk around the grounds for smaller structures and gardens with koi ponds.

-The arcade to the temple offers souvenirs and food stalls.
+Walk through the Nakamise-dori on your way to the temple.
+Find souvenirs and food stalls.
 Arrive early in the morning for fewer crowds.

-After visiting Senso-ji head the next destination for several museums.
-So head back to the Asakusa Station (A18) for the Ginza Line (orange) to the Ueno Station (G16).
+After visiting Senso-ji head to the next destination for several museums.
+Take the Asakusa Station (A18) for the Ginza Line (orange) to the Ueno Station (G16).

 Ueno-koen (City park with museums)